bashlikecash/Star_Clock2.0/README.md

 # Star_Clock2.0

+Ideation: <br>
-Ideation: A clock that has 12 LED's for hour and 12 LED's for minute. <br>
+A clock that has 12 LED's for hour and 12 LED's for minute. <br>
 Potential expansion: add speakers/sound element for hour chime

 Parts: <br>